flyhii/taggie-app/README.md

 # Amadeus API client

-Project to gather flight information from Amadeus API (v1)
+Project to gather account and post information from Instagram API

 ## Resources

+- User name
-- Departure
+- User Account Information
-- Arrival
+- Post Count
-- Price
+- Post Content

 ## Elements

-- Flight Information
+- User Information
-  - list all the flight
+  - list personal user information
-  - list flight price
+  - list user status
-- Airline
+- Post Information
-  - name
+  - id
-  - flight number
+  - post content

 ## Entities

-These are objects that are important to the flight inquiry system, following our team's naming conventions:
+These are objects that are important to the post inquiry system, following our team's naming conventions:

-- Flight (all the information about this flight)
+- Account (all the information about personal user account)
-- Airline (Company with many flights)
+- Post (Be post by account)

 ## Install

 ## Setting up this script

-- Create a personal Amadeus API access token in https://developers.amadeus.com/
+- Create a personal Instagram API access token in https://developers.facebook.com/docs/instagram-basic-display-api
 - Copy `config/secrets_example.yml` to `config/secrets.yml` and update token
 - Ensure correct version of Ruby install (see `.ruby-version` for `rbenv`)
 - Run `bundle install`